 It is as though like clockwork that my deepest thoughts seem to invade my mind at 3am.
-As I lay in bed, staring at the ceiling above me, wishing it were a warm summer day and for all things like a Honduran summer, a rippling effect of questions came to mind.
+As I lay in bed, staring at the ceiling, wishing it were a warm summer day and for all things like a Honduran summer, a rippling effect of questions came to mind.
 What brings you joy?
 How can I answer that, I pondered with bitterness in my heart at the days behind me and those waiting ahead for me.
 It comes and goes in waves, things we are way too familiar with.
 Stealing in the night, robbing the brave young solider of his dreams as he lay alone and helpless.

 We were empty and at first, so was my reply.

 It was in those days that the sun even hide, the dichotomy of all that which makes things hopeful.
 Was it not enough to watch my patients deteriorate, helplessly holding their hand telling them it will be alright.
 Did they hear my lie?
 How often I said it.
-I didn’t know it was go to be alright, nobody knew.
-And somehow through it all the days slipped away before me.
+I didn’t know it was going to be alright, nobody knew.
+And somehow through it all, the days slipped away before me.
 I wanted to believe those words, “it will be alright”.
 Yet, the passion for what I did was ripped right out of me.
 I bent my back every which way and they said it wasn’t enough.
 That’s what happens when we place everything into work or temporary things and forget our purpose.
-Despite how rewarding and sacrificial it appears, we become wanderers hopelessly searching for the fire that was stolen from within us, only to learn that very thing was not meant to be our fire and never really was.
+Despite how rewarding and sacrificial it appears, we become wanderers, hopelessly searching for the fire that was stolen from within us, only to learn that very thing was not meant to be our fire and never really was.